Taliban storms west Afghanistan district, kills dozens

 The latest round of peace talks between U.S. and Taliban officials wrapped up last month, with both sides citing progress.

+The country has little infrastructure, such as ditches and sewers, to manage water run-off.

+World Vision added that it does not yet have an estimate of the number of people affected.

-Reporting by Jalil Rezayee in Herat and Abdul Qadir Sediqi and Rod Nickel in Kabul; Editing by Simon Cameron-Moore
+Reporting by Jalil Rezayee in Herat and Abdul Qadir Sediqi and Rod Nickel in Kabul; Editing by Simon Cameron-Moore and Michael Perry